 However, you may think that is why it’s necessary to enable 301 redirects since SSL is already activated on your server.
-Here is the simple clarification:
+Here is a simple clarification:

-Only by activating the SSL does not force your visitors to SSL or HTTPS.
+Only activating the SSL does not force your visitors to SSL or HTTPS.

-Imagine someone manually typed your website URL and without the “HTTPS” portion.
+Imagine someone manually typing your website URL without the “HTTPS” portion.
 In this case, your website will load over “HTTP.”
-And your visitor will still have the “Not Secure” signal in the browser, even though you activated the certificate.
+Your visitor will still have the “Not Secure” signal in the browser, even though you activated the certificate.